PenguinDan/SoloAlgorithmsProject1/README.md

 # SoloAlgorithmsProject1
-This project demonstrates my knowledge and mastery in Dynamic Programming and Recursion Honors Algorithms Course - Russian Doll Reassembly
+This project demonstrates my knowledge and mastery in Dynamic Programming and Recursion

+Honors Algorithms Course - Russian Doll Reassembly This is a substantially harder version than the one given out at the National Progamming Team Competition.
+Students are not allowed to share their work WITH EACH OTHER.
+All work is to be done alone.
+California State University - Long Beach

 There are n dolls in the row, each with an integer size.
 You need to reassemble the matryoshka
 sets, knowing neither the number of sets nor the number of dolls in each set.